 BioKids does not allow any measures or circumstances which could be perceived as physical punishment, psychological abuse, or coercion when guiding and/or disciplining children.
-The appropriate use of restraint for safety reasons is permissible (running into the parking lot, harming another child or staff member, harming themselves, etc).
+The appropriate use of restraint for safety reasons is permissible (running into the parking lot, harming another child or staff member, harming themselves, etc.).

-Although a difficult topic to discuss, we would like to make you aware of our staff policies and procedures regarding child abuse which align with Utah Law:
+Although a difficult topic to discuss, we would like to make you aware of our staff policies and procedures regarding child abuse which align with Utah Law and University of Utah Safety of Minors Policy 1-015: